j9recurses/tubestrends_nosql/README.md

 This project collects information about internet “trending” data from major web platforms and social networks hopes to the following purposes:

--to create an database model of world-trends that give gives a way to both see trends occur inreal time (instantaneous) and think about trends in the long-term (over a course of a week, month, year, etc)
+-to create an nosql/mongo db of world-trends that give gives a way to both see trends occur inreal time (instantaneous) and think about trends in the long-term (over a course of a week, month, year, etc)
 -map internet trending data to the geographical coordinates of latitude and longitude how the data pieces geographically relate to each other;
 -provide a way for users to compare and contrast what's “trending” on different search platforms and social networks to see if there are common themes
 -show the duration of time that items/topics/people/ideas/places/stories are popular/trending on the Internet